aknip/Vibe-Coding-Tutorial/Windsurf/Step 1 - Create app with one prompt/HOW-TO-USE.md

 Create a simple game with just one prompt.

-Using Model "SWE-1" this will take approx.
+Using Model "SWE-1" this will take approx. 5 minutes.

 ## Configuration of Cascade